-Unlike many years ago, today there is a long list of different types of life insurance coverage that is available.
+Unlike many years ago, today there is a long list of different types of coverage that are available.

 Because of the many “bells and whistles” that can be attached, today’s life insurance policies can essentially be “customized” to fit just about any need.

-But when you really drill down, there are still just two primary life insurance categories.
+But when you really drill down, there are still just two primary categories.
 These are term life insurance and permanent.

 Term life insurance is pretty basic, bare-bones life insurance coverage.

-Whole life insurance which is a permanent life insurance policy, on the other hand, offers both death benefit protection, as well as cash value.
+Whole life insurance which is a permanent policy, on the other hand, offers both death benefit protection, as well as cash value.